NelsonPython/tuningGuides/GATK.md

 - : ALL : ALL
 ```

-	b.
-Save and close the file.

 6. Enable SSH control via the Slurm workload manager.
 Enabling PAM in the chroot environment limits  SSH access to only those nodes where the user has active jobs.

-	a.
-Open $CHROOT/etc/pam.d/sshd and append the following lines, in order, to the end of the file:
+First, open $CHROOT/etc/pam.d/sshd and append the following lines, in order, to the end of the file:

 ```
 account sufficient pam_access.so
 account required pam_slurm.so
 ```

-	b.
-Save and close the file.
+Then, save and close the file.

 ```
 echo "account sufficient pam_access.so" >> $CHROOT/etc/pam.d/sshd